deepakmehta01/Python_Project_for_DataScience/README.md

 # Python_Project_for_DataScience
-In this project I have done WEB SCRAPING of Stocks of certain companies and then Present Graphs of the stock price and then store the data for further Analysis
+In this project I did WEB SCRAPING of some companies which are listed in the Stock Exchange and Present Graphs of the stock price and then store the data for further Analysis.I program this project using Watson Studio and the librabries used in this project are Beautiful Soup , requests ,  Pandas & yfinance.
-Softwares used : Watson Studio
-Libraries Used : Beautiful Soup , requests ,  Pandas , yfinance